+Source: Office of Economic Opportunity

 Job skills are constantly evolving with the emergence of new technologies and changing consumer habits.
 Job seekers can better prepare themselves by gaining skills within industries projected to have large employment needs.

+•

-• In Southeastern Arizona, Financial Activities and Other Services are projected to record the largest growth rates, increasing annually by 2.7 percent through 2020.
+In Southeastern Arizona, Construction is projected to record the largest growth rates, increasing annually by 8.1 percent through 2023.

-• Through 2020, Information and Government are projected to experience the largest decrease in growth.
-(Source: OEO Economic Conditions Report, Cochise, Greenlee and Graham Counties)
+Through 2023, manufacturing is projected to experience the slowest increase in growth.

 Workforce Development, Education, and Training Activities (20 CFR 679.560(a)(4)):